Fidel Perez Rubio Portfolio

 • Automated test suites running in CI

-• Containerized dev environments matching production (EKS parity)
+• Containerized dev environments matching production (EKS parity) — the same containers agents run in

 Greenfield data platform — European e-commerce retailer